 Ketamine as a Psychedelic Treatment Medicine in Canada

-The rapid and robust effects of ketamine on mental health have led researchers to categorize it as a psychedelic medicine.
+The rapid and robust effects of psychedelics on mental health have led researchers to categorize it as a psychedelic medicine.
 It is the only legally available psychedelic that must be prescribed by a healthcare provider.
-Clinics such as Field Trip Health integrate ketamine with psychotherapy to maximize its therapeutic potential.
-Despite the lack of coverage by provincial health insurance plans like OHIP in Ontario and MSP in British Columbia, many private and employer-sponsored health insurance plans in Canada include ketamine-related treatments.
+Clinics such as Field Trip Health integrate psychedelics with psychotherapy to maximize its therapeutic potential.
+Despite the lack of coverage by provincial health insurance plans like OHIP in Ontario and MSP in British Columbia, some private and employer-sponsored health insurance plans in Canada include psychedelic-related treatments.

-Ketamine therapy is also more cost-effective and sessions are of shorter duration compared to other psychedelics, making it optimal for clinical use.
-This accessibility and efficiency make ketamine an attractive option for those seeking alternative treatments for mental health conditions.
+Psychedelics therapy is also more cost-effective and sessions are of shorter duration compared to other psychedelics, making it optimal for clinical use.
+This accessibility and efficiency make psychedelics an attractive option for those seeking alternative treatments for mental health conditions.

-Many private insurance plans in Canada cover ketamine-related treatments, particularly when combined with psychotherapy.
-Veterans can get ketamine treatments covered for depression, recognizing the significant mental health challenges faced by this population.
-For psychedelic-assisted psychotherapies, approximately 50% of the costs are associated with the psychotherapy component, which is often insurance-eligible under most benefits plans.
+Some private insurance plans in Canada cover psychedelics-related treatments, particularly when combined with psychotherapy.
+Some Veterans have been able to get psychedelic treatments covered for treatment-resistant depression, recognizing the significant mental health challenges faced by this population.
+For psychedelic-assisted psychotherapies, approximately 50% of the costs are associated with the psychotherapy component, which is often insurance-eligible under many benefits plans.
 This makes such therapies more accessible to a broader range of patients.

 The Spravato Esketamine Story